Kōwhai & Bloom

 Navigating puberty with confidence, kindness, and real-life tools

-• Parents and carers who want clear language and down-to-earth support
+• Parents and carers who want clear language, reassurance, and down to earth support to guide these conversations

-• Schools or community groups looking for a gentle, evidence-based resource
+• Schools and community groups looking for a calm, evidence based puberty and wellbeing resource

 What’s Inside